-387 glance at Redfield's equation 3.15 in (Redfield 1965) induces one to question in what way his result is

-- also Lindbladian, for the expression is very different than Hubbard's equation Eq.(100).
-The factoring of - the spectral densities that Hubbard achieves does not rely on the secular approximation.
-Nonetheless, a - careful study reveals that Redfield's equation is also a mixed Lindbladian type, similar to Eq.(21-22). - 391 Here one can fully appreciate the power of using spectral decomposition to factor out the spectral - densities, and in doing so, produce an expansion in non-Hermitian operators.
-Redfield's 1965 result, - 393 which is based on a Hermitian operator expansion and looks nothing like a Lindbladian, is nonetheless as - 394 serviceable as Hubbard's.
+386 glance at Redfield's equation 3.15 in (Redfield 1965) induces one to question in what way his result is 387 also Lindbladian, for the expression is very different than Hubbard's equation Eq.(100).
+The factoring of 388 the spectral densities that Hubbard achieves does not rely on the secular approximation.
+Nonetheless, a 389 careful study reveals that Redfield's equation is also a mixed Lindbladian type, similar to Eq.(21-22).
+390 Here one can fully appreciate the power of using spectral decomposition to factor out the spectral 391 densities, and in doing so, produce an expansion in non-Hermitian operators.
+Redfield's 1965 result, 392 which is based on a Hermitian operator expansion and looks nothing like a Lindbladian, is nonetheless as 393 serviceable as Hubbard's.
+394 Approaches to NMR relaxation theory have changed over its history.
+In the work of Bloch, Redfield and

-395 Approaches to NMR relaxation theory have changed over its history.
-In the work of Bloch, Redfield and 396 Hubbard, extensive manipulations are carried out at the level of second order perturbation theory for 397 the solutions to the interaction representation density matrix.
-At the end of this effort, a finite time step 398 expression is produced, which is argued to be basically the solution to a given differential equation.
-399 However, already in the same year that Hubbard's review article appeared in print, Abragam took the 400 alternative approach by directly iterating the differential equation in his treatment of relaxation 401 (Abragam 1983).
-This is now the usual practice, and is the path taken, for example, by Goldman in his 402 review of NMR relaxation theory (Goldman 2000), who offers his own treatment of a finite temperature 403 relaxation theory therein and also uses spectral decomposition for that case.
-This same iteration 404 approach is also adopted by recent expositions using the Lindbladian formalism and weak collision, 405 Markovian bath dynamics and the secular approximation.
-Again, a good illustration of this is given in 406 Manzano.
-As mentioned earlier, a study of that overview reveals that many of the same tools, e.g. use 407 of Hamiltonian projection operators to obtain eigen-matrices, as used by Bloch and Hubbard, are also 408 brought to bear in the same manner.
-The historical overview mentioned in section 2 (Chruscinski 2017), 409 also outlines other open quantum system efforts made by various researchers, and there is a strong 410 enough similarity to suspect that these have rediscovered the main results of Bloch and Hubbard, as 411 well as having anticipated the Lindbladian form.
+Hubbard, extensive manipulations are carried out at the level of second order perturbation theory for the solutions to the interaction representation density matrix.
+After extensive manipulations, a finite time step expression is produced, which is argued to be basically the solution to a given differential equation.
+However, already in the same year that Hubbard's review article appeared in print, Abragam took the alternative approach by directly iterating the differential equation in his treatment of relaxation (Abragam 1983).
+This is now the usual practice, and is the path taken, for example, by Goldman in his review of NMR relaxation theory (Goldman 2000), who offers his own treatment of a finite temperature relaxation theory therein and also uses spectral decomposition for that case.
+This same iteration approach is also adopted by recent expositions using the Lindbladian formalism and weak collision, Markovian bath dynamics and the secular approximation.
+Again, a good illustration of this is given in Manzano.
+As mentioned earlier, a study of that overview reveals that many of the same tools, e.g. use of Hamiltonian projection operators to obtain eigen-matrices, as used by Bloch and Hubbard, are also brought to bear in the same manner.
+The historical overview mentioned in section 2 (Chruscinski 2017), also outlines other open quantum system efforts made by various researchers, and there is a strong enough similarity to suspect that these have rediscovered the main results of Bloch and Hubbard, as well as having anticipated the Lindbladian form.

-412 It is possible to make the argument that NMR theory needs to modernize, in keeping with new approaches that appear to have a more firm foundation in quantum theory.
-The author is reminded of a classic collection of essays (Peierls 1979) with the surprise here, that these new methods can find their

-- 415 own perfect reflection in the best work of the old masters. - 416
+It is possible to make the argument that NMR theory needs to modernize, in keeping with new approaches that appear to have a more firm foundation in quantum theory.
+The author is reminded of a classic collection of essays (Peierls 1979) with the surprise here, that these new methods can find their own perfect reflection in the best work of the old masters.

-417 Appendix: Some Elaborations on Lindblad and Section 2.
+Appendix: Some Elaborations on Lindblad and Section 2.

 In this appendix, a sketch of further aspects of the Lindbladian form is offered.
-It is self-contained and does not invoke the various mathematical theorems often used as a starting point (Manzano 2020).
+It is self-contained and does not require further references than those already provided.

-The most general linear transformation for a matrix, in particular the density matrix, can be written inthe form
+419 The most general transformation for a matrix, in particular the density matrix can be written in the form

-422

-$$\rho' = \sum{\alpha\beta\alpha'\beta'} C{\alpha\beta\alpha'\beta'} X^{\alpha\beta}\rho X^{\alpha'\beta'}$$
+420 $$\rho' = \sum{\alpha\beta - '\beta'} C{\alpha\beta\alpha'\beta'} X^{\alpha\beta} \rho X^{\alpha'\beta'} \tag{A1}$$

-(A1)

-423 Where the $X^{\alpha\beta}$ are the fundamental basis matrices defined in Section 3.
-Rather than derive this 424 equation, one can grasp that it is correct by reducing it to component form
+Where the $X^{\alpha\beta}$ are the fundamental basis matrices defined in Section 3.
+Rather than derive this equation, one can grasp that it is correct by reducing it to component form

-425 $$\rho{ij}{}' = \sum{\beta\alpha'} C{i\beta\alpha'j} \ \rho{\beta\alpha'} \tag{A2}$$
+$$\rho{ij}' = \sum{\beta\alpha'} C{i\beta\alpha'j} \ \rho{\beta\alpha'} \tag{A2}$$